boldlink/terraform-aws-ecs/examples/complete/README.md

 ### Points to Note
 - Add HTTPS inbound rule to load balancer security group for HTTPS to work
 - For this example `deletion_protection` is enabled for the load balancer.
-Change the argument `  enable_deletion_protection = true` to `  enable_deletion_protection = false` to disable this feature.
+Change the argument `  enable_deletion_protection = true` to `  enable_deletion_protection = false` or delete it to disable this feature.
 Terraform will not be able to delete the resource if this feature is not enabled.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements